trademark attorney

 Why Should I Register My Trademark?

-One of the biggest trademark misconceptions is that you must register a trademark (with the U.S. Patent & Trademark Office) in order to get any trademark rights.
+One of the biggest misconceptions about trademarks is that you must register a trademark with the U.S. Patent & Trademark Office in order to have any trademark rights at all.
 That is not the case.
-Trademark rights are actually obtained by using the trademark in commerce.
+Trademark rights are actually derived from using a trademark in commerce in connection with products or services.
 These are called “common law” trademark rights.
-However, trademark registration greatly expands upon those rights.
-You likely came here wondering “should I register my trademark?”
-In this post, I will explain some of the key benefits and protections you get with federal registration with the USPTO.
+However, trademark registration greatly expands upon those common law rights.
+In this post, I will explain some of the key benefits and protections that you can get by registering your trademark with the USPTO.

 Geographic Expansion of Rights

 Perhaps the biggest benefit that a trademark registration provides is the geographic expansion of your rights.
-By that, I mean that ownership of a federal trademark registration gives you the legal presumption of ownership of your trademark throughout the United States.
-Without registration, your common law rights are limited to the geographic area(s) where you regularly use the trademark in commerce.
-Of course, if you decide to expand or franchise your business, having access to use your trademark in new markets will be invaluable.
-Similarly, if you are an ecommerce business selling products online, you want to be sure that you can safely do so regardless of where your customers are located.
+By that, I mean that registration of your trademark with the USPTO gives you the legal presumption of ownership of your trademark throughout the entire United States.
+Without registration, your common law use rights are limited to the geographic areas where you regularly provide your products or services.
+Of course, if you decide to expand or franchise your business, having access to use your trademark in new markets throughout the country will be invaluable.
+Similarly, if you are an ecommerce business selling products online, you want to be sure that you can safely sell your products to customers regardless of where they are located.

 Selling Your Business

-Perhaps you do not plan to expand or franchise your business.
+Maybe you aren’t thinking about franchising or expanding your business.
 But have you thought of what you will do with the business when you retire?
-Even if you’re not currently thinking that far ahead, it is likely that you will sell your business someday.
+Even if you’re not currently thinking that far ahead, it is likely that you will want to sell your business someday.
 A trademark registration has tremendous value for any business.
 Potential buyers will view your trademark registrations as important assets.

-Your registrations are like the insurance a buyer will want in order to ensure that the name and brand they are purchasing is secure.
-Therefore, the buyer will be willing to pay a higher price for the business purchase.
-Without a trademark registration, the risk of a trademark infringement lawsuit is greater.
-If they buy the business, but the business is later ordered to change its name as a result of an infringement suit, then they have lost much of the value from their purchase.
-However, purchasing a business with trademark registrations for its marks is much less risky.
+Your registrations are like the insurance a potential purchaser will want in order to ensure that the name and brand they are buying is secure.
+Buyers will pay a higher price for the business purchase when a company has registered its trademarks.
+Without a registration, the risk of having to deal with a future trademark infringement lawsuit or having to rebrand is greater.
+If the business is bought and then ordered to change its name as a result of a trademark infringement lawsuit, the buyer will have lost a lot of the value from the purchase.
+On the other hand, purchasing a business that owns registrations for its trademarks is much less risky.

 Putting Others on Notice

 Aside from securing your trademark rights, a federal registration can also be helpful in that it puts others on notice of your rights.
 New businesses can and should conduct trademark searches to ensure that they are not adopting trademarks that infringe on the rights of others.
-The USPTO database is the largest and most commonly used database new businesses can search for the trademarks of others.
+The USPTO database is the largest and most commonly used database for new businesses to search for conflicting trademarks.
 If you register your trademark, your registration will be viewable by others and should discourage them from adopting a trademark that is confusingly similar.
-This can save you the hassle of dealing with infringing parties later on.
+This can save you the hassle of having to deal with infringing parties later on.

 Another benefit that a trademark registration gives you is the right to use the ® symbol with your mark.
 This lets other parties know that you have registered your mark with the Trademark Office.
 When used in combination with your mark, it also makes it easier to obtain monetary damages should you have to file a trademark infringement lawsuit.